kompalahemanth/real-time-coin-aggregator/README.md

 Connect to this URL to receive push-based live token updates every 10 seconds with help of piesockets which I mentioned below.

+Postman
+This was used for rapid API calls for multiple clients to access at a time in parllel manner.

 ---

 #  Features